How to Successfully Gymnastize Your Horse! - Exercises, Insights and Tips from Professionals

 What is all this good for anyway?
 Why should I gymnasticize my horse?

 We strengthen the horse's body, make sure that everything is well supplied with blood and thus promote its well-being and general condition.
-People who do sport are fitter, less susceptible to illness and also to issues that unfortunately occur more frequently in old age, such as osteoarthritis
+People who do sport are fitter, less susceptible to illness and also to issues that unfortunately occur more frequently in old age, such as osteoarthritis. arthrosis can be prevented.

 At the end of the day, we all have the same goal: we want our horses to be healthy and fit, to have fun with us and to be by our side for a long time.
 There are certainly many ways to support them, from feed to training to physio and co.